gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 The stock `Process` class already provides a similar `Kill()` method which performs an immediate forceful termination of a process without giving it a chance to exit gracefully.

-Depending on a kind of process which is being terminated, `Kill()` is not always suitable.
+Depending on a kind of process being terminated, `Kill()` is not always suitable.
 For example, it may have devastating consequences if someone kills a Microsoft Visual Studio process without giving it a graceful shutdown.
 Lost files, potentially corrupted extensions and so on.